Danmaku subtitling: Synchronization

-Communication between users through the danmaku system is not marked by dates of insertion nor any form of authorship.
-However, Danmaku does not provide users the option to structure their comments, such as the option to 'reply to comment' unlike many other social media platforms.
-Instead, Danmaku messages appear in the order of the moment of insertion in the video's timeline.
+Communication between users through the danmaku system is not marked by dates of insertion nor any form of authorship, but danmaku does not provide users the option to structure their comments, such as the option to 'reply to comment' unlike many other social media platforms.
+Instead, danmaku messages appear in the order of the moment of insertion in the video's timeline.

 This distinctive feature promotes user participation at any moment due to the anonymous, spontaneous and democratic nature of the platform.
 However, participants will be unaware of the possible replies from future viewers as there are no notifications of such responses.
-Instead the video would have to be periodically reviewed intentionally after leaving the comments.
-This lack of knowledge creates responses that are delayed and sometimes redundant, leaving less room for productive conversations between Danmaku users.
+Instead, the video would have to be periodically reviewed intentionally after leaving the comments.
+This lack of knowledge creates responses that are delayed and sometimes redundant, leaving less room for productive conversations between danmaku users.

-Some have likened Danmaku to the scrolling, real-time comments in livestream videos, although the latter does not feature such a high level of interference of comments on the video.
+Some have likened danmaku to the scrolling, real-time comments in livestream videos, although the latter does not feature such a high level of interference of comments on the video.
 These live-streaming sites that host more concurrent viewers tend to produce massive chats that prioritize crowd-based reactions and interactions over interpersonal conversation.

 The temporal incoherence between real time and virtual time is further heightened by the rate of appearance and disappearance of the comment text onscreen.
 Since there are limits to the number of comments being displayed at one time, older comments are often replaced by new comments.
-This incites a sense of urgency among the viewers, where the fear of missing a piece of information propels users to search, access and download old Danmaku comments that were flushed out due to the limitations of the platform.
+This incites a sense of urgency among the viewers, where the fear of missing a piece of information propels users to search, access and download old danmaku comments that were flushed out due to the limitations of the platform.

 Knowledge-sharing

 Subtitling

-As Danmaku comments are automatically synced to video, the technology provides opportunity for viewers to spontaneously create translation subtitles for foreign language videos, leading to a sort of “grassroot practice” in which amateur subtitlers are respectfully regarded by others as “caption-kun (字幕君)”.
+As danmaku comments are automatically synced to video, the technology provides opportunity for viewers to spontaneously create translation subtitles for foreign language videos, leading to a sort of "grassroot practice" in which amateur subtitlers are respectfully regarded by others as "caption-kun" (字幕君).